CagedEther/Nustory/Design_Thinking.md

 ### The format of a Needs Statement

-A common format for a needs statement in Design Thinking is:
+A common format for a needs statement in design thinking is:

 "[User] needs [need] because [insight]."